astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial1.rst

 were defined by Halotools, but as we will see in more complex examples, you can also include component models that are entirely of your devising.

+We will not cover any of the details about the component model features collected together by the ``zheng07`` composite model.
+You can read about that in the :ref:`zheng07_composite_model` section of the documentation, and also by reading the docstring of each component model class.

 Required features of any HOD-style composite model
 =====================================================